 “God is a Woman” by Ariana Grande

-Ariana delivers what can rightly be said as her career’s best and powerful performance in this upbeat pop anthem that celebrates female emancipation and domination.
+Ariana delivers what can rightly be said as one of her career’s best and powerful performances in this upbeat pop anthem that celebrates female emancipation and domination.
 It has a clever production and lyrics describe the pleasures of sex and female liberation.
 This is my favourite from her latest album “Sweetener” and probably the best song on the record.

 “In My Feeling” by Drake

 To be honest, I’ve never been a Drake fan.
 But the vibes of the song and the social media challenge (it was fun but exclude me for trying to attempt it) somehow caught my attention.
 And God, it is catchy and bopping to it is my guilty pleasure.
 Drake really won here.